ballerina-platform/ballerina-distribution/examples/http-passthrough/http_passthrough.md

 # Passthrough

 //The passthrough sample exhibits the process of an HTTP client connector.
-The 'Echo Service' is used as a sample backend.<br/><br/>
+The 'Echo Service' is used as a sample backend.

 For more information on the underlying module, see the [HTTP module](https://lib.ballerina.io/ballerina/http/latest/).